 The return (also known as earnings, income and profit) from an investment is only one side of an investment.
 You also need to think of the risk of an investment – the possibility of losing your money, like in the 2008 Global Financial Crisis, which many members of super funds experienced.
 Some investors also count risk as missing out on higher returns on another investments.

 Having money in a bank account in Australia is considered a low-risk investment, because you are unlikely to lose money, and is considered an attractive investment for part of a persons investment portfolio.
 An investment portfolio is the collection of investments a person may hold directly, or indirectly.
-An example of a possible direct investment portfolio could be, say, three high-interest bank accounts, two investment properties, and riskier shares in companies listed on the Australian Stock Exchange.
+An example of a possible direct investment portfolio could be, say, a high-interest bank account, two investment properties, and riskier shares in companies listed on the Australian Stock Exchange.
 This is how your current super money is invested by a complete stranger.

-If you want a higher return than the interest you earn from a bank account then any investments you choose will generally hold greater risk than a bank account.
+If you want a higher return than the interest you earn from a bank account, then any investments you choose will generally hold greater risk than a bank account.
 Over time, however, it should also deliver you higher returns.
-Many investments, particularly in shares, that deliver higher returns can have a bumpy performance from one year to the next so you should expect to hold higher risk assets for 5 years or more so the strong years outweigh the years of not-so-strong performance.
+Many investments, particularly in shares, that deliver higher returns can have a bumpy performance from one year to the next so you should expect to hold higher risk assets for 5 years or more, so the strong years outweigh the years of not-so-strong performance.

 Your super fund also makes investments.
 Many Australians, and most super funds, expect to invest money in higher risk investments, such as shares.
 Share investments are higher risk because you are investing in business or assets that are subject to the ups and downs of economic cycles, and dependent upon the competence of the individuals managing those assets.
 Over the longer term, property and shares deliver higher returns than cash in a bank, but in some years property investments and shares can lose money.
+From my experience, hand selected property with a good manager is far better.

 The challenge is to balance the risk of potentially losing money with the ultimate aim of delivering decent long-term results.
-Most investors, including superannuation funds, balance the desire for higher returns with the possibility of losing money by investing across different asset classes (such as cash, shares and property) and in a variety of assets within these asset classes.
+Most investors, including superannuation funds, balance the desire for higher returns with the possibility of losing money by investing across different asset classes (such as cash, shares and commercial property) and in a variety of assets within these asset classes.

 This approach to investing is known as diversification.
 The way you, or your super fund, decide how to spread the risk across different assets is knows as asset allocation.